GoogleCloudPlatform/jit-groups/README.md

 <img src='doc/MPA-Activation_350.png' align='right'>
 </a>

-For roles that require approval, you can request access in four steps:
+For roles that require [multi-party approval](https://github.com/GoogleCloudPlatform/jit-access/wiki/Multi-Party-Approval), you can request access in four steps:

 1. Select the project you need to access
 2. Select the role to activate (from your list of eligible roles)